 But when you know that a retry won't change anything, it should be possible to disable this automatic retry.
 Otherwise, the server will have to deal with 2 requests (instead of 1) and the client will effectively time-out twice later than expected (time for the first and second time-out).

 Having a basic "#retry=" (like we have "#read_timeout=" or "#open_timeout" would be good first step.

 The value could be a simple boolean, or even an integer for the maximum number of retries.

 The "Retry" middleware in Faraday has a more comprehensive feature set with max retries, exponential back-off, … : https://github.com/lostisland/faraday/blob/master/lib/faraday/request/retry.rb

-Updated by cben (Beni Cherniavsky-Paskin) almost 2 years ago
+Updated by cben (Beni Cherniavsky-Paskin) about 2 years ago

 Can confirm on 2.4.1.